Ziphty/Analysis-of-global-happiness-2019/README.md

 In my Capstone-Projekt for the Datascience Bootcamp of "Neue Fische" in Autumn 2020 I did an

             Analysis of global happiness in 2019

+This analysis examines the following questions:
+1. What is important for being happy?
+2. How is happiness distributed in the world?
+3. How good is the Happiness-score predictable by its features?

 The question, which nation has the happiest people is examined and rated by the Global Happiness-Index.
 The scores and rankings utilize information are from the Gallup World Survey.